 M.A. students enroll in the same classes as Ph.D. students, and are treated as full members of the graduate program.

-Normally M.A. students do not received guaranteed department funding, but will be considered for Teaching Assistantships when they become available.
+M.A. students do not receive guaranteed department funding, but will be considered for Teaching Assistantships when they become available.
 (TA-ships come with both a stipend and a tuition waiver.)
 M.A. students are also encouraged to apply through the university for financial aid and university scholarships (see Funding page for more information).
 Moreover, all domestic graduate students qualify for in-state tuition after just one year of residency in Colorado.
-Applicants admitted to the M.A. program who are not residents of Colorado or of any of the Western states should consider petitioning to defer their enrollment for one year, during which time they can establish residency in Colorado, in order to avoid paying out-of-state tuition.
+Applicants admitted to the M.A. program who are not residents of Colorado or of any of the Western states might consider petitioning to defer their enrollment for one year, during which time they can establish residency in Colorado, in order to avoid paying out-of-state tuition.

-The Philosophy Department at the University of Colorado at Boulder is a member of the Western Regional Graduate Program, which means that students from the Western states (Alaska, Arizona, California, Colorado, Hawaii, Idaho, Montana, Nevada, New Mexico, North Dakota, Oregon, South Dakota, Utah, Washington, and Wyoming) can enroll in our MA program at in-state Colorado tuition rates.
+The Philosophy Department at the University of Colorado Boulder is a member of the Western Regional Graduate Program (WRGP) which means that students from the Western states (Alaska, Arizona, California, Colorado, Hawaii, Idaho, Montana, Nevada, New Mexico, North Dakota, Oregon, South Dakota, Utah, Washington, and Wyoming) can enroll in our M.A. program at in-state Colorado tuition rates.
 Students need not demonstrate financial need.
 To be considered for the WRGP tuition rate, students simply apply directly to our program and identify themselves as WICHE WRGP applicants.
-WGRP students must fulfill all of our usual requirements for admission, meet all admission deadlines, and must be selected for admission.
+WRGP students must fulfill all of our usual requirements for admission, meet all admission deadlines, and be selected for admission.

 Students considering both our Ph.D. and our M.A. program should apply to the Ph.D. program.
 Applicants not accepted to the Ph.D. will automatically be considered for the M.A. program.
 Those interested only in the terminal M.A. program should apply just to that program.
 Students applying to the M.A. program can expect to hear about admission some time in late March to early April.

 - Course Work: Students must take a minimum of 30 hours of approved graduate study, including the appropriate number of thesis hours (typically eight courses, plus thesis hours).

-- Thesis and Oral Defense: After choosing a Thesis Committee of three members and clearly designating one of these as the Chair, students must write and successfully defend a master's thesis before their Thesis Committee.
+- Thesis and Oral Defense: After securing a Thesis Advisor, each student (with the exception of those taking the Non-Thesis option) must write and successfully defend a master's thesis before their Thesis Committee.